samir-nasibli/rl_intro_labs/README.md

 * See first task on `task1.txt`
 * All src and lections from course on `python` and `lections` dirs
-* all the rest src for second and third tasks:
+* all the the rest srcs for the second and third tasks:
   * DQN for `CartPole-v1` (Task #2)
   * DQN for `MountainCar-v0` (Task #3)